-In 2021, METRO has capitalized on its relationship with the Central Arkansas Library System – which, in 2019 partnered with the City of Little Rock, Rock Region METRO and other partners to offer more than 16,000 fare-free rides to K-12 students accessing summer meal and activity sites in June and July 2019 as part of the Be Mighty Little Rock program – to implement the new Rides to Reading fare agreement partnership, which provides the library with 1,000 fare-free passes each month to aid student access to libraries and library programming.
-Persons interested in participating in the Rides to Reading program can call 501-918-3000.
+In 2021, METRO has capitalized on its relationship with the Central Arkansas Library System – which, in 2019 partnered with the City of Little Rock, Rock Region METRO and other partners to offer more than 16,000 fare-free rides to K-12 students accessing summer meal and activity sites in June and July 2019 as part of the initial Be Mighty Little Rock 2019 grant-funded program – to implement the new Be Mighty fare agreement partnership, which provides the library with 1,000 fare-free passes each month to aid student access to libraries and library programming.
+Persons interested in participating in the Be Mighty program can call 501-918-3000.

 in Contracted Work to DBE Businesses

 METRO has an annual goal to procure 13.9 percent of its operating and capital expenses from Disadvantaged Business Enterprises annually.
 In 2020, METRO had procured 1 percent of annual operating and capital expenses from DBEs.
-In 2021 Q2, METRO has procured 20 percent of annual operating and capital expenses from DBEs.
+In 2022 Q3, METRO has procured 16.7 percent of annual operating and capital expenses from DBEs.
 Are you interested in becoming a DBE vendor for METRO?

 METRO’s 10-Member Diversity, Equity and Inclusion Council, or DEI Council, provides insight and guidance to the METRO leadership team on issues of transit equity, access and inclusion.
 The council comprises METRO employees across all main departments and of diverse races, genders, gender orientation and ages.
 A METRO Board of Directors representative also serves on the council.